 The next day, I explored the city’s history museums (which, to my surprise, had a good amount of English translations).
 I highly recommend the Georgian National Museum, which has a detailed exhibit on the country’s history; the Nikoloz Baratashvili Memorial House-Museum, which houses materials related to the life and work of the romantic poet, period furniture, folk musical instruments, paintings, and lots of history about 19th-century Georgia; and the David Baazov Museum, which talks about Jewish history in Georgia (Israel and Georgia have a close relationship).

 However, after having hiked a lot in Azerbaijan, walking in the stifling summer heat of Tbilisi wasn’t that exciting to me.
-So, after a day and half of sightseeing, I found myself indoors drinking tea, writing, consuming a (un)healthy amount of wine, gorging on food at Fabrika, talking to other travelers, getting to the know the staff at a local coffee shop, and hanging out with Dave.
+So, after a day and half of sightseeing, I found myself indoors drinking tea, writing, consuming a (un)healthy amount of wine, gorging on food at Fabrika, talking to other travelers, getting to know the staff at a local coffee shop, and hanging out with a friend.

 I can’t say I really know Tbilisi.
 Sure, I can get around the subway now.
 I have an idea of what things cost.
 I know a little about the city and country.
 I met some cool people.
 I have a vague sense of place

 But I feel like I know it.

 Tbilisi is a city bursting with activity.
 A city of art and history.
 Of enjoyment.
 Of an energy that seemed to say, “Come enjoy the good life over wine.
 Don’t fret over the little things.
 Just enjoy the moment”

 Tbilisi’s energy is my energy.